alopezlago/MODAQ/README.md

 # Introduction

-This is a tool for reading, scorekeeping, and tracking buzz poins for quiz bowl matches.
+This is a tool for reading, scorekeeping, and tracking buzz points for quiz bowl matches.

+See [the wiki](https://github.com/alopezlago/QuizBowlReader/wiki) to learn how to use the reader.

 # Getting Started